Online Genetic Counseling

 As online genetic counseling reaches more people, it’s popularity is likely to increase, benefiting both patients and genetic counselors, as they will be able to reach more patients.

 Genetic counseling is a critically important process for rare disease patients and their families.
-Making it more accessible, and then accessible in a way that helps patients, is significant to everyone involved in the rare disease field.
+Making it more accessible, and accessible in a way that helps patients, is significant to everyone involved in the rare disease field.